Composite-particle hydrodynamics from dyonic black branes: Appendix

-where $\alpha(r)$ and it's asymptotic behavior are given by In the above result, we have many integration constants.
-Since first integration constant $\mathbb{C}_1$ will give non-normalizable mode, this should vanish.
-For $\mathbb{C}_2$, one can always set this zero by coordinate transformation of $r$. $\mathbb{C}_4$ can be taken as zero, because this is pure gauge.
-Non-vanishing $\mathbb{C}_5$ means non-vanishing trace of energy-momentum tensor, this must vanish because of the conformal symmetry.
-Thus the only remaining constant is $\mathbb{C}_3$.
+In the above result, we have many integration constants.
+Because the first integration constant $\mathbb{C}_1$ will give a non-normalizable mode, this should vanish.
+For $\mathbb{C}_2$, one can always set this to zero by using a coordinate transformation of $r$. $\mathbb{C}_4$ can be taken as zero because this is pure gauge.
+A non-vanishing $\mathbb{C}_5$ means a non-vanishing trace of the energy-momentum tensor; this must vanish because of the conformal symmetry.
+Thus, the only remaining constant is $\mathbb{C}_3$.

-Considering vector part equations $W_{ri}$ and $W_i$, we got a second order differential equation as follows.
+Considering the vector part equations $W_{ri}$ and $W_i$, we got a second-order differential equation as follows:

 where $\zeta_i(r)$ is given by

 The general solution is